kayrauygun/dexapi/README.md

 Available networks are "ethereum" and "bsc".

 ### List of Exchanges
-`get_exchanges` function returns DEXs with highest volume (in USD)  in network between two datetimes.
+`get_exchanges` function returns DEXs with the highest volume (in USD)  in network between two datetimes.
 ```python
 dexapi.dexAPI.get_exchanges(start_time, end_time, limit)
 ```